Moment map flows and the Hecke correspondence for quivers: Introduction

+In many examples of interest, there is also a symplectic-algebraic correspondence between GIT unstable points and critical points of a moment map functional, given by taking the limit of the downwards gradient flow of the norm-square of a moment map.
+This originated in Kirwan's work \cite{Kirwan84} for projective varieties, and the case of the Yang-Mills flow is studied in \cite{Daskal92}, \cite{DaskalWentworth04} and \cite{Sibley15}.
+A version of this theorem for quiver varieties is proved in \cite[Thm.
+3]{HaradaWilkin11}, which has since been generalised in \cite{Hoskins14} to the case of reductive group actions on affine spaces.

-The goal of this paper is to extend this idea further to flow lines between critical sets.
-The symplectic geometry determines the flow lines for the norm-square of the moment map and the algebraic side of the picture turns out to be related to Nakajima's geometric constructions in representation theory from \cite{Nakajima94}, \cite{Nakajima98}, \cite{Nakajima01} and \cite{Nakajima12}.
-Here ``flow line'' is defined in an approximate sense since we use the exponential image of the negative eigenspace of the Hessian instead of the unstable manifold for the flow; see Definition \ref{def:space-approx-flow-lines}.
+The goal of this paper is to further extend this correspondence between symplectic and algebraic geometry to spaces of flow lines between critical sets on the space of representations of a quiver with relations.
+The symplectic side of the picture determines the critical points and the flow lines for the norm-square of the moment map and one of the main theorems of this paper gives an algebraic criterion for the existence of a flow line connecting two critical points.
+Using this criterion we then show that critical points connected by flow lines can be interpreted in terms of the Hecke correspondence for quivers defined in \cite{Nakajima94}, \cite{Nakajima98}.

-Critical points for the flow are direct sums of stable representations and each critical set deformation retracts onto a subset which is identified with a smaller quiver variety.
-The main object of study is the space of pairs of equivalence classes in these smaller quiver varieties that are connected by flow lines, which we denote by $\mathcal{MF}(Q, {\bf v_1}, {\bf v_2})$ (see Definition \ref{def:flow-lines-moduli} for precise details).

-The first main theorem shows that this space $\mathcal{MF}$ is Nakajima's Hecke correspondence from \cite[Sec.
-5]{Nakajima98}, which is denoted $\mathcal{B}_k(Q, {\bf v})$ in the statement below.